 The safety and security of our students is of utmost importance.
-Safety issues of the students, faculty and staff of the University of Arizona Health Sciences campus are handled by the University of Arizona Police Department (UAPD), located just two blocks to the south of the College of Public Health.
-The department has 65 state-certified police officers and 49 civilian employees who are here to help and respond to calls 24 hours a day.
-Emergency Blue Light phones which automatically route calls to UAPD are located throughout the campus and in parking lots and garages.
+Safety issues of the students, faculty and staff of the University of Arizona Health Sciences campus are handled by the University of Arizona Police Department (UAPD) located just two blocks to the south of the College of Public Health.
 UAPD can be reached by dialing 520-621-UAPD (8273).
 In an emergency, dial 9-1-1 for assistance.
 The hospital, Banner University Medical Center has around the clock security patrol.

-Drachman Hall is monitored with the use of security cameras.
+Drachman Hall is monitored with the use of security cameras as well.